Anders-Stubberud/IT1901/readme.md

 │
 ├── core
 │   │
-│   └── src
+│   ├── src
-│      ├── main
+│   │   ├── main
-│      │   ├── java
+│   │   │   ├── java
-│      │   │   └── core
+│   │   │   │   └── core
-│      │   │        └── contains core logic files and persistence with gson files
+│   │   │   │        └── contains core logic files and persistence with gson files
-│      │   │
+│   │   │   │
-│      └── test              └── contains all registered user along with their information, in JSON format.
+│   │   └── test              └── contains all registered user along with their information, in JSON format.
-│          └── java
+│   │       └── java
-│              └── core
+│   │           └── core
-│                  └── contains test classes for core logic and persistence │
+│   │               └── contains test classes for core logic and persistence │   │
+│   └── target
+│       └── [Compiled Classes and JARs]
+│
 ├── persistence
 │   ├── src